phantasma-io-archive/Spook/README.md

 ````

 ### CentOS
-- DO NOT DO THIS AS ROOT
+- DO NOT DO THIS AS ROOT!
 - Copy the compiled Spook files from the previous section to somewhere on the filesystem
 - Open a terminal and do the following to install .NET runtime